 S.E.O. is form of online marketing and stands for “search engine optimization” (or search engine marketing).
 It is the process of making a site and its content highly relevant for both search engines and those who use search engines to find websites.
-Successful search marketing helps a site gain top positioning for relevant words and phrases.
+Successful search marketing helps a site gain top positioning for relevant words and phrases, of course for this the website also needs to have a good design, you can check out this content to find how you can get a good web design for your site.
 Put simply, S.E.O. is the process that brings customers to you on the web.

 Search Engine Optimization

 SEARCH ENGINE OPTIMIZATION

 …is a world of details, a world of creative thinking, and a subject with many rules to remember and follow… rules that change from week to week.
 To get your website found in the search engines,you need to spend time on the details.
 It’s an every updating world of rules and we are here to help you follow them.

 We have compiled a list of the important pieces needed to get your site ranked well in the major search engines.
 There are many other factors that play in besides this list, but it is a good place to start.
 If you follow these guidelines, you’ll stand a much better chance of placing well, and you’ll be off to a good start.
 Remember, we can help you at any stage of the process.

 TITLE META TAG

 The title tag is what displays in the top blue bar of Internet Explorer.
 It’s also what shows up as the headline in the SERPs (Search Engine Results Pages) when your site is displayed in Google, Yahoo, MSN and so on.

 The title tag of your web pages should be easy to read and designed to bring in traffic.
 By that, I mean that your main, unique keyword phrase should be used toward the beginning of the tag.